aws-samples/aws-sync-proxy-redshift-users-app/README.md

 ## Table Level Access Control in AFQ

-This serverless application handles creation and sync of proxy users in Redshift and AWS Secrets Manager allowing for table level access control when using the Athena Federated Query SDK.
+This serverless application handles creation and sync of proxy users in Amazon Redshift and AWS Secrets Manager allowing for table level access control when using the Athena Federated Query SDK.

 ### Background
 Currently, when using the Athena Federated Query SDK, to get table level access control to the underlying database like Amazon Redshift, customers either have to